-The top panel in Table 8 reveals that only the β^- portfolio has a Sharpe ratio in excess of the conventional beta sorted portfolio.
-However, the Sharpe ratio of 0.49 for the $\beta^$ portfolio is still substantially lower than the Sharpe ratios for all of the semibeta-based strategies in Table 7.
+The top panel in Table 8 reveals that only the $\beta^$ portfolio has a Sharpe ratio in excess of the conventional beta sorted portfolio.
+However, the Sharpe ratio of 0.49 for the $\beta^-$ portfolio is still substantially lower than the Sharpe ratios for all of the semibeta-based strategies in Table 7.
 The lower panel in Table 8 further shows that the FFC4 and FF5 alphas for the CSK and CKT portfolios are all small and statistically insignificant.
-Only the β^- portfolio obtains significant alphas of 4.15% and 5.64% for the FFC4 and FF5 factor models, respectively.
-As one might expect, the estimated risk exposures for the $\beta^$ portfolio are fairly similar to the estimates for the semibeta portfolio reported in Table 7.
-However, in spite of these similarities in risk profiles, the annualized FFC4 and FF5 alphas for the combined Semi- β portfolio are both larger and much more strongly significant than the alphas for the β^- portfolio, again highlighting the superior performance of the betting on and against semibeta strategy.
+Only the $\beta^-$ portfolio obtains significant alphas of 4.15% and 5.64% for the FFC4 and FF5 factor models, respectively.
+As one might expect, the estimated risk exposures for the $\beta^-$ portfolio are fairly similar to the estimates for the semibeta portfolio reported in Table 7.
+However, despite these similarities in risk profiles, the annualized FFC4 and FF5 alphas for the combined Semi- $\beta$ portfolio are both larger and much more strongly significant than the alphas for the $\beta^-$ portfolio, again highlighting the superior performance of the betting on and against semibeta strategy.

 5.2.
-Longer Holding Periods
+Longer holding periods